28

 3. People lose faith in the tests and see adding/maintaining them as a chore.

-What this means for you as a testing/quality lead is that you need to do everything in your power to prevent #3 in this cycle - You need to make sure that adding or fixing an automated test is extremely easy and the impact of the team maintaining its test suite is crystal clear.
+What this means for you as a testing/quality lead is that you need to do everything in your power to prevent #3 in this cycle - Make sure that adding or fixing an automated test is extremely easy and the impact of the team maintaining its test suite is crystal clear.

 To me, this is far more important than the tactical types of tests you're going to cobble together.
 For example, end-to-end tests can theoretically catch bugs the best as they exercise the entire flow and catch an error at every step in the process, but the problem is that they're a huge pain to maintain and write.